mikeumus/eloquent-javascript-with-mikeumus/values,_chapter_1.md

 2.998e8
 ```

-That is $$ 2.998 × 108 = 299,800,000 $$.
+That is {% math %} 2.998 × 108 = 299,800,000 {% endmath %}.

 Calculations with whole numbers (also called *integers*) smaller than the aforementioned 9 quadrillion are guaranteed to always be precise.
 Unfortunately, calculations with fractional numbers are generally not.
-Just as $$π$$ (pi) cannot be precisely expressed by a finite number of decimal digits, many numbers lose some precision when only 64 bits are available to store them.
+Just as {% math %}π{% endmath %} (pi) cannot be precisely expressed by a finite number of decimal digits, many numbers lose some precision when only 64 bits are available to store them.
 This is a shame, but it causes practical problems only in specific situations.
 The important thing is to be aware of it and treat fractional digital numbers as approximations, not as precise values.

 ## Arithmetic